porridgewithraisins/e2ee.js/README.md

 dogSays === decryptedDogSays; // true
 ```

-This library also supports multicast communication, persistence, and more.
+This library also supports streaming data, multicast communication, persistence, and more.
 Read on for the details.

 ## Security parameters